Chanchal-D/ai-agents-for-beginners/01-intro-to-ai-agents/README.md

 ### Agent Development

-The first step in designing an AI Agent system is to define the tools, actions, and behaviors.
+The first step in designing an AI Agent system is to define the tools, actions, and behaviours.
 In this course, we focus on using the **Azure AI Agent Service** to define our Agents.
 It offers features like:

 - Selection of Open Models such as OpenAI, Mistral, and Llama
 - Use of Licensed Data through providers such as Tripadvisor